reveal/multiplex/README.md

 2. [Client presentations](#client-presentation) that follow the master
 3. [Socket.io server](#socketio-server) to broadcast events from the master to the clients

+## Getting Started

+1. Open the command line and navigate to your reveal.js folder
+1. `npm install reveal-multiplex`
+1. `npm explore reveal-multiplex start`
+1. Follow the instructions below to set up your master and client

-#### Master presentation
+## Master Presentation

 Served from a static file server accessible (preferably) only to the presenter.
 This need only be on your (the presenter's) computer.
 (It's safer to run the master presentation from your own computer, so if the venue's Internet goes down it doesn't stop the show.)
 An example would be to execute the following commands in the directory of your master presentation:

 1. `npm install node-static`
 2. `static`

-If you want to use the speaker notes plugin with your master presentation then make sure you have the speaker notes plugin configured correctly along with the configuration shown below, then execute `node plugin/notes-server` in the directory of your master presentation.
+If you want to use the speaker notes plugin with your master presentation then make sure you have the speaker notes plugin configured correctly along with the configuration shown below, then execute `node node_modules/reveal-notes-server` in the directory of your master presentation.
 The configuration below will cause it to connect to the socket.io server as a master, as well as launch your speaker-notes/static-file server.

 You can then access your master presentation at `http://localhost:1947`